The 3 Most Common Traits Of Toxic People

 It's important to note that individuals with these traits may not necessarily be inherently bad people.
 Many people exhibit these behaviors at times, especially during periods of stress or personal challenges.
 However, when these behaviors become chronic and consistently harm others, they are often labeled as toxic.

-Dealing with toxic individuals can be challenging, and it's important to establish boundaries and prioritize your own well-being when interacting with them.
+Dealing with toxic individuals can be challenging.
+It's important to establish boundaries and prioritize your own well-being when interacting with them, as advised in Proverbs 4:23, "Above all else, guard your heart, for everything you do flows from it."
 In some cases, seeking support from friends, family, or professionals may be necessary to navigate these relationships effectively or decide when it's appropriate to distance oneself from toxic influences.

 Toxic people are negative